augusticor/NumericalSystemsConversionSoftware/README.md

 # Numerical Systems Conversion Software

-## This software is for numerical base conversion, the available bases are :
+## This software is for numerical base conversion.

+## Software datasheet
+Design Pattern: M.V.C.
+Used I.D.E: Eclipse

-**Between all these :**
+**Conversions between all these bases:**

 ### Binary to :
   - Decimal 🕙